-Dr Anna Spenceley is a renowned tourism expert with over 20 years international experience and an extensive publication record, rich diversity of project experience, an international network of associates with whom she collaborates.
+Dr Anna Spenceley is a tourism expert with over 20 years international experience and an extensive publication record, rich diversity of project experience, an international network of associates with whom she collaborates.

 She is the founder STAND, a boutique consultancy company specialising in meeting the development needs of international organisations addressing sustainability agendas.

 Thematic areas: Dr Spenceley is a leading authority in sustainable and responsible tourism with a focus on biodiversity conservation, protected areas and transfrontier conservation areas, certification, indicators, concessions and public-private partnerships, triple bottom line assessments (i.e. economic, social and environmental), value and supply chains, small enterprise development and poverty reduction.

 Impact: Dr Spenceley’s work is applied through policy and strategy development, planning, project development, research, training, curriculum development, conferences and workshops, capacity building, education and monitoring.
 She focuses on analytical approaches, participatory processes, practical and appropriate solutions, with clear reporting and measurable results.
-Her applied research has influenced policy making and practice in countries including Mozambique, South Africa, Seychelles, Rwanda.
+Her applied research has influenced policy making and practice in countries including Mozambique, South Africa, Seychelles, and Rwanda.
 She has made a considerable contribution to the global debate on sustainable tourism, notably through her international networks, including her Chairmanship of the IUCN’s World Commission on Protected Areas (WCPA) Tourism and Protected Areas Specialist Group (TAPAS Group), her membership of the Global Sustainable Tourism Council’s (GSTC) board in its founding years.
 Anna is also a Senior Research Fellow at the School of Tourism and Hospitality at the University of Johannesburg.
-She sits on the Editorial board of the Journal for Sustainable Tourism and the journal of South African National Parks: Koedoe.
+She sits on the Editorial board of the Journal for Sustainable Tourism, the Journal of Ecotourism, and the journal of South African National Parks: Koedoe.